Beefcake Relay Control Hookup Guide

 A technique for getting a bit of extra heat in there is to warm up a second iron, blob up a bunch of solder first, the heat with both irons.

 You should now have a relay capable of switching loads from a microcontroller.
 But what to switch?
 Motors?
 Floor lamps?
 Other relays?
-It’s up to you!
+It's up to you!
+For more information about the Beefcake Relay Control board, check below!

 Here's a few tutorials to inspire you.
 They use the Beefcake to switch some fun stuff, including fire.